alexfazio/crewAI-quickstart/README.md

-# Unofficial Quickstart Notebooks for CrewAI
+# CrewAI `quickstart`

 <div align="center">
   <img src="https://i.imgur.com/RC1F7xz.png" alt="Description of the image">
 </div>

-This small project is designed to provide useful Google Colab notebooks and projects for a quick start with CrewAI.
+This small, unofficial project is designed to offer helpful Google Colab notebooks and projects for an easy start with CrewAI.

 ## Contributing